neylonmc/README.md-Generator/README.md

 ## Usage

 The README Generator is a command-line application.
-To get started, this user will type node index in thier command line and a series of questions will appear (as seen below).
+To get started, this user will type node index in their command line and a series of questions will appear (as seen below).

 <img src= "assets/code.png" alt="Screenshot of the code.">

-Once the user inputs their answers, the answers will appear in the userREADME file and be in a Markdown format.
+Once the user inputs their answers, the answers will appear in the userREADME file and be in a markdown format.

 <img src= "assets/application.gif" alt="GIF of application">